7x11x13/songs-to-youtube/README.md

 ## Notes
 - Before you upload any videos, you must sign in to a YouTube account (File > Settings > Add new user)
+- The language of your YouTube must be English
 - You can drag and drop songs on the main window to add them to the queue.
 The order in which they are uploaded goes from top to bottom
 - You can also drag and drop images onto a song's current album art to change it
 - You probably shouldn't change the output file extension from .avi
-- You can use `acodec copy` in the FFmpeg command to avoid re-encoding audio, but beware that it will cause weird errors for certain audio codecs, including FLAC
+- You can use `acodec copy` in the FFmpeg command to avoid re-encoding audio, but beware that it will cause errors for certain audio codecs, including FLAC
-- YouTube titles and descriptions do not allow angled brackets in them
+- The characters < and > will be replaced with fullwidth version in titles and descriptions, as YouTube does not allow these symbols

 ### Template strings
 Write `~{key}` in any text field and it will be replaced with an appropriate value.
 To see the available keys, right click on an album or song and select "View metadata."